-The revised proposed amendment will be presented to the Full Board for adoption as an emergency action at the July 2019 meeting of the Board of Regents.
-A copy of the revised rule and a Statement of Facts and Circumstances Which Necessitate Emergency Action are attached.
+The amendment is presented to the Full Board for adoption as a permanent rule at the September 2019 meeting of the Board of Regents.
+A copy of the revised proposed rule is attached.
 Supporting materials are available upon request from the Secretary to the Board of Regents.